 Phasing Out the Clicker

-Eventually, you can start to phase out the clicker after your English Cocker is well trained, but do it gradually, and never cold turkey.
-Just randomly take it away little by after your dog has it down pat.
-You can also substitute treats at this point, instead of treating every time you gradually introduce some play rewards too, such as giving a ball, chew toy or just some good old fashioned play time.
+Eventually, you can start to phase out the clicker after your dog is well trained, but do it gradually, and never cold turkey.
+Just randomly take it away little after your dog has it down pat.
+You can also substitute treats at this point, instead of treating every time you gradually introduce some play rewards too, such as giving a ball, chew toy or just some good old fashioned playtime.

-There could be a day that your English Cocker just is not into training.
+There could be a day that your dog just is not into training.
 Do not force the issue, and it just might be a good time to take a day off.
 Never try to force your dog into doing something either physically or verbally that it does not want to do.
-Your dog will not react to it, it will only make them shut down and it will only leave you more frustrated.
+Your dog will not react to it, it will only make them shut down, and it will only leave you more frustrated.
 So don't do it.

-The nice thing about training with your English Cocker is the opportunity to bond.
-Your dog will grow to trust you even more, and once you and your dog get going on some basic concepts, you and your partner will learn to work with each other even more, opening the door for more advanced activities, such as some agility course style training, or whatever you choose.
-The sky really is the limit, as the English Cocker is adaptable to all sorts of skills.
+The nice thing about training with your dog is the opportunity to bond.
+Your dog will grow to trust you even more, and once you and your dog get going on some basic concepts, you and your partner will learn to work with each other, opening the door for more advanced activities, such as some agility, or whatever you choose.
+The sky is the limit, as your dog's training is adaptable to all sorts of skills.
 It's all up to you.